POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

 Instructions on how to book your Poas volcano tickets

 You will then be taken to the payment page where you can enter your credit card details.
 Make sure to have your credit card ready because you have 10 minutes to complete the transaction.
-If you take longer to do the payment, you will have to do the whole booking again.
-Once you’ve completed the payment, a bookings confirmation will be emailed to you.
+If you take longer to make the payment, you will have to make the whole booking again.
+Once you’ve completed the payment, a booking confirmation will be emailed to you.
 Make sure to bring this to show the park ranger at the entrance.
 They will check the verification number from the reservation to check your booking in the system.

 The best way to get around in Costa Rica in general if with a rental as public transportation is not always going on time or directly to the entrance of attractions.